 Visit Hull and East Yorkshire is a great source of information, from the tastiest place to grab a bite to eat to the most scenic place to walk on the Wolds.
 You will find more information about what it's like to live in East Yorkshire on Visit Hull and East Yorkshire:

 YourLife is a guide put together with the help of people who have already moved to the area.
 It has been produced by Bondholders, a 280+ strong group of businesses from around the Humber Estuary.

-Bondholders - Your Life (external website)
+Bondholders - Your Life (pdf opens in new window)